erodrigufer/Go_from_A_to_Z/README.md

 ## Error handling
 * [Error handling guidelines for Go](https://jayconrod.com/posts/116/error-handling-guidelines-for-go): The logic behind properly handling errors, be it with the error interface or by returning sentinel values. [_Jay Conrod_]

+## Build
+* [Export data, the secret of Go's fast builds](https://jayconrod.com/posts/112/export-data--the-secret-of-go-s-fast-builds): A brief overview about export data in the build process. [_Jay Conrod_]

 ## Modules
 * [Life of a Go module](https://jayconrod.com/posts/118/life-of-a-go-module): How GOPROXY, checksum and in general the module handling system works. [_Jay Conrod_]